 Scooters are much smaller than cars, so you can pull over anywhere you want, as often as you want.
 There are many cute lemon stalls on the road that you can visit, and it’s easier to park in places like Ravello.
 If you’re not comfortable driving on your own, you could take a Vespa tour instead.

-Green grotto, white grotto, and emerald grotto – Amalfi Coast isn’t short on grottos to explore.
+Green grotto, White grotto, and Emerald grotto – the Amalfi Coast isn’t short on grottos to explore.

-You need an organized tour to enter the grotto or a special captain, as no self-drive boats are allowed.
+You need an organized tour to enter the grottos of the Amalfi Coast as no self-drive boats are allowed in.
 You can pre-book a tour online.

 Cats lovers will be happy as there’s a large stray cat population in Positano.
 Cats roam free and they’re friendly and cuddly as locals feed them.
 Some even give high fives…

-While you could stay in Ravello for the night what I highly recommend if you don’t have time do a half-day tour to visit Villa Rufolo, a 13th-century villa with beautiful cascading gardens and exquisite views.
+While you could stay in Ravello for the night, what I highly recommend if you don’t have time is to do a half-day tour to visit Villa Rufolo, a 13th-century villa with beautiful cascading gardens and exquisite views.
 If lucky you can even meet my buddy the black cat.

 If you have a car just drive there independently, otherwise you can take a local bus (very crowded though!), or take an organized tour.